 I developed this bread pudding made with eggnog and I’m so proud of how it turned out.
 It’s the perfect breakfast recipe for Christmas morning.

-I used frozen sweet potato rolls and added holiday flavors like cinnamon and nutmeg.
+Here I used frozen sweet potato rolls and added holiday flavors like cinnamon and nutmeg.
 The combination is divine!
 You can use any crusty bread to make them.

-I hope you’ll give this a try before the eggnog is off the shelves!
+This recipe got rave reviews and everyone kept comparing it to monkey bread.
+Give this a try before the eggnog is off the shelves!

-As I mentioned above, this is a great way to ring in the new year.
-Host a midnight or late night party buffet, or a New Years Day brunch for family and friends.
 Keep it open-house style, or small and intimate and be sure to have some celebratory champagne to make a special toast.

 How to make Eggnog Bread Pudding